West Kent Steamers: History

-The origin of the Lumberjacks goes back to April 15, 2008, when the owners of the Halifax Wolverines announced their plans to move to Bridgewater.
+In April 2008, the owners of the Halifax Wolverines announced their plans to move to Bridgewater, Nova Scotia.
 Following a contest to come up with a name for the new team, the franchise was dubbed the "Bridgewater Lumberjacks."
 However, by 2014 the Lumberjacks were struggling, and in serious jeopardy of being dissolved or relocated.
-In November 2014, the MHL stepped in and temporarily took over the management of the team until a new owner was found.
-Larry Creaser, supported by an experienced group of hockey people and enthusiastic volunteers, assumed ownership and complete financial control of the Lumberjacks.
-The team was renamed the "South Shore Jr. A Lumberjacks" in an effort to expand the fan base of the team to nearby communities.
-Seats at the games were once again the "hottest ticket in town".
-The last home game of the season sold out with an attendance in excess of 1500 fans.
+In November 2014, the league temporarily took over the management of the franchise until a new owner was found.
+The club was renamed the "South Shore Jr. A Lumberjacks" in an effort to expand the fan base of the team to nearby communities.
+In 2023, the club relocated to Bouctouche, New Brunswick and rebranded as the West Kent Steamers.